jedieudonne/getting-and-cleaning-data-project/codebook .md

 The run_analysis program downloads and unzips the data.
 Then data are stored in a directory called UCI HAR Dataset.
-Data cleaning is done in four parts
+Data cleaning is done in 7 steps :

-    Putting training and test datasets into one dataset.

-    Subsetting only those features from the original dataset that are a mean or standard deviation measure (mean or std in feature name).

-    Add subject ids (numbers 1-30) to the  data frame made in part 1.

-    Add activities, by name, to the  data frame resulting from part 3.

-    the resulting data.frame is stored in a variable called "result_frame".

-More details are provided in the program.
+	# 1st step : reading data
+	reads every file necessary to the programm.

+	# 2nd step : logical vector for subsetting
+	create a logical vector with features containing mean or std.
+Although Creates a vector with all the features containing mean or std : name_of_features_selected

+	# 3rd step : subsetting "train"
+	subsets X_test and X_test in accordance with the logical vector created before.

+	# 4th step : creating a data frame with all the observation from "test" and "train" to X_test_selected and X_train_selected.
+	concatenate the 2 resulting in features_total_selected and name the column with name_of_features_selected

+	# 5th step : creating two columns with activ and subject.

+	# 6th step : creating the final frame and the text file.
+	creates final_frame with data, id and activity.
+Creates result_frame by calculating the mean of each subject and each activity.Then creates a text file called tidy_data_mean_measures.txt

+	7th step : cleaning.
+	Cleans every internal variable used.

 At the end, there's still 81 column in the data set.

-1 subject.id : The subject ID, an integer in the range 1:30
+1 subject_id : The subject ID, an integer in the range 1:30

 2 activity : The activity performed by the subject